nigelhorne/Config-Abstraction/README.md

 ## ENVIRONMENT VARIABLE HANDLING

 Configuration values can be overridden via environment variables.
-For instance, if you have a key in the configuration such as `database.user`, you can override it by setting the corresponding environment variable `APP_DATABASE__USER` in your system.
+Environment variables use double underscores (\_\_) to denote nested configuration keys and single underscores remain as part of the key name under the prefix namespace.

 For example:

+    APP_DATABASE__USER becomes database.user (nested structure)

       $ export APP_DATABASE__USER="env_user"

-This will override any value set for `database.user` in the configuration files.
+will override any value set for \`database.user\` in the configuration files.

-## COMMAND LINE HANDLING
+    APP_LOGLEVEL becomes APP.loglevel (flat under prefix namespace)

+    APP_API__RATE_LIMIT becomes api.rate_limit (mixed usage)

+This allows you to override both top-level and nested configuration values using environment variables.

 Configuration values can be overridden via the command line (`@ARGV`).
 For instance, if you have a key in the configuration such as `database.user`,